kdheepak/glm-nimpy-debug/README.md

 nimble install
 ```

-Make sure nimpy is being used from this branch: https://github.com/yglukhov/nimpy/pull/65
+- Ensure nimpy is being used from this branch: https://github.com/yglukhov/nimpy/pull/65

 ```
 cd ..